ThePoShWolf/Curl2PS/README.md

 ### 0.2.0

 - Complete re-architecture of Curl2PS with the intention of making it more modular and easier to develop.
-  - Parameter specific conversions are stored in a dedicated [config.ps1](./src/config.ps1) file with a conversion declared as a scriptblock.
+  - Parameter specific conversions are stored in a dedicated [config.ps1](./src/config.ps1) file with each conversion declared as a scriptblock.
   - `Invoke-Curl2PS` introduces a more PowerShelly approach that outputs an array of Curl2PSParameterDefinition objects that can be piped to `ConvertTo-Curl2PSSplat` and `ConvertTo-Curl2PSString`.
 By default `Invoke-Curl2PS` outputs as a splat.
-- Support for version specific parameter transformations ([#16](./../../issues/16))
+- Support for version specific parameter transformations ([#16](./../../issues/16)) through a `MinimumVersion` property in [config.ps1](./src/config.ps1).
 - Support for `-F` and `--form` for PowerShell 7+ ([#30](./../../issues/30))
+- Added more extensive Pester tests.

 ### 0.1.2